 Cham dance is a total antidote to what I understand of Buddha and Buddhism.
 It is a colorful dance performed by the lamas with strict rituals and rules – who are otherwise seen praying and living in monasteries located on hilltops.
-The Himalayan monasteries that are usually a quite spot come alive with these festivals.
-Dressed in colorful bright elaborate costumes lamas move rhythmically with the live music.
+The Himalayan monasteries that are usually quiet spots come alive with these festivals.
+Dressed in colorful bright elaborate costumes lamas move rhythmically with live music.

-A detailed research on Cham dances by Core of Culture believes that the Cham dance may have existed long before this incidence of Guru Padmasambhava.
-It is definitely changed over ages from being a secret tantric dance to a public performance.
+Detailed research on Cham dances by Core of Culture believes that the dance may have existed long before this incidence of Guru Padmasambhava.
+It has definitely changed over the ages from being a secret tantric dance to a public performance.

 Word Cham comes from hand gestures or mudras that are used extensively in these dances.
 Hand gestures carry a lot of meaning along with the costume and the symbols carried in hand.
 For example, a sword is meant to cut off ignorance.

 Some historians believe that the tradition began during the lifetime of Sakyamuni or the historical Buddha.
 This theory places this tradition’s origin in the 6th BCE.